tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     ['three', 'four', 'five']

 It is worth noting that we can use negative indices, where -1 represents the last element.
-So to get all elements except the first and the last one could slice the list using the indices 1 and -1.
+So to get all elements except the first and the last, one could slice the list using the indices 1 and -1.

 .. code-block:: python